kyan/capistrano-kyan/README.md

 # Capistrano Kyan

-Capistrano plugin that includes a collection of task we find useful here at Kyan.
+Capistrano plugin that includes a collection of tasks we find useful here at Kyan.

 ## Usage